 Arc Occurance in a Circuit Breaker

-In the operation of every circuit breaker, the arc is the one that must be clearly observed.
-Hence, the arcing phenomenon in circuit breakers occurs at the time of faulty cases.
-For example, when there is a wide flow of contacts before having a defensive approach and initiating contacts.
+In the operation of every circuit breaker, the arc is the one that must be observed.
+Hence, the arcing phenomenon in circuit breakers occurs during faulty cases.
+For example, when there is an wide flow of contacts before having a defensive approach and initiating contacts.

-When the contacts are in the open position, the contact area quickly decreases, and the current density increases due to the high current.
+The contact area quickly decreases when the contacts are in the open position, and the current density increases due to the high current.
 This phenomenon determines the temperature rise and the heat production sufficient for the ionization interruption medium.

 Types of Circuit Breaker